 Take the typical example of a driver averaging 130 km per day.
 This person can choose from several models with a range of 150 to 200 kilometres, thus saving several thousand dollars on the vehicle’s acquisition cost compared to models offering a greater range.

 Like the choice between a fully electric vehicle or plug-in hybrid vehicle, the ideal battery size depends on your travel habits.
-A larger battery will of course provide greater range, but the vehicle’s cost will be higher and more difficult to justify if the range greatly exceeds real needs.
+A larger battery will of course provide greater range, but the vehicle’s cost will be higher and more difficult to justify if the range greatly exceeds your needs.

 Thanks to home charging, the battery is full every day.
 Therefore, daily commuting determines the required range and thus, the ideal battery size.